bradlipovsky/code-of-conduct/group-vision.md

 - We pay or award credit to group members equitably within each career stage.
 - We actively support the efforts of underrepresented scholars outside of the group by seeking a diverse and balanced pool of seminar speakers, conference presenters and co-conveners, research collaborators, and award nominees.
 Our goal is to have speakers nominated for seminars be representative of the US population.
 - We use gender- and race-neutral language in recommendation letters and trainee evaluations ([link](https://csw.arizona.edu/sites/default/files/avoiding_gender_bias_in_letter_of_reference_writing.pdf)).
-- Recognizing that areas of potential research interest in the Arctic and high North (and where we live in Atlanta) are colonized Indigenous land, and using original Indigenous place names (e.g. for Greenlandic glaciers: http://dx.doi.org/10.6084/m9.figshare.1449148) and land acknowledgements in published or presented work.
+- Recognizing that areas of potential research interest in the Arctic and high North (and where we live in Seattle) are colonized Indigenous land, and using original Indigenous place names (e.g. for Greenlandic glaciers: http://dx.doi.org/10.6084/m9.figshare.1449148) and land acknowledgements in published or presented work.
 - We hold those in power (including the PI and those in our own institution) and each other accountable by calling out racist, sexist, or otherwise hurtful language and actions.
 We support each other in this accountability.
 Conflicts within our own group should be adjudicated in private and with the PI's assistance (or if preferred, through the [University Ombud](https://www.washington.edu/ombud/)).
 - We incorporate discussions of anti-racism and anti-discrimination efforts in the geosciences into our group discussion at least once a semester.
 - We discuss further ways in which we can add to the above actions in our group efforts.